kovidgoyal/calibre/manual/gui.rst

     3. **Download metadata and covers**: Downloads metadata and covers (if available) for the books that are selected in the book list.
     4. **Merge book records**: Gives you the capability of merging the metadata and formats of two or more book records.
 You can choose to either delete or keep the records that were not clicked first.

-For more details see :ref:`metadata`.
+For more details, see :ref:`metadata`.

 .. _convert_ebooks: